MichelDeudon/angela-biancofiore/content/en/project/metamorphoses-du-soleil/index.md

 ---
-title: Metamorphoses du soleil
+title: The Metamorphosis of the sun
-summary: Il s'agit d'un cycle de peintures exposées à la Queen's college art gallery, New York, avril, 2003.
+summary: This is a cycle of paintings exhibited at the Queen's College Art Gallery, New York, April, 2003.
 tags:
-  - Peinture
+  - Painting
   - Art
 date: '2003-04-01'